Consensys/btcrelay-fetchd/README.md

 ### Why be a relayer for BTC Relay?

-Everytime that a transaction is verified that's in a block header that you submit, you will earn Ether fees.
-See [BTC Relay Incentives for Relayers](https://github.com/ethereum/btcrelay/tree/master#incentives-for-relayers)
+Everytime that a transaction is verified that's in a block header that you submit, you can earn some fees.
+See [BTC Relay Incentives for Relayers.](https://github.com/ethereum/btcrelay/tree/master#incentives-for-relayers)

 ### Quick Start